-Donald Trump's Jr.'s Reported Love Interest Kimberly Guilfoyle Was Once Married to a Prominent Democrat
+Donald Trump Jr.'s Reported Love Interest Kimberly Guilfoyle Was Once Married to a Prominent Democrat

 Guilfoyle, now 49, went on to marry furniture heir Eric Villency before they divorced in 2009.
 In 2017, Guilfoyle was linked to another onetime member of Trump’s inner circle: short-lived White House communications director Anthony Scaramucci.

 After Scaramucci’s then-pregnant wife, Deidre Ball, filed for divorce in July 2017, Scaramucci reportedly got close to Guilfoyle.
 The two were spotted out together in Manhattan and on vacation in Rome, Page Six reported at the time.
+Scaramucci himself denied the affair and said he and Guilfoyle were just friends.

 In August 2017, Showbiz 411 reported that the two were shopping for apartments together on Manhattan’s Upper West Side.

 But a source told PEOPLE at the time that the report was exaggerated.